brentstewart/nextpertise/content/about.md

 * Automation and Cloud

 My PCs all run Linux (mostly Ubuntu variants) and I work with and contribute to GNS3, so those topics will come up on this site.
 On a personal note, I've been married 24 years and have four kids!

+## Myron Estibeiro
+is a really nice guy